pentaho-jrice/jrice-hadoop-apache/wiki/whats-in-the-box.md

-# Pentaho Hadoop Development Environment
+# What's in the Box?

 ![Arch Diagram](../pentaho-hadoop-dev-high-level-diagram.png)